Do Go On - 334 - Pan Am Flight 73

 in a glass box in the cockpit.

-Saffarini, mid-joke, caught her and immediately pointed a gun
+Saffirini, mid-joke, caught her and immediately pointed a gun at her head.

-yeah, really unnerving that he's sort of like he's flirting with her and he's like, hey, come to
+yeah really unnerving that he's sort of like he's flirting with her and he's like hey come to cybers

-Cyprus.
-I'll teach you to swim.
-And he's like telling jokes and then threatening her.
-And it's
+I'll teach you to swim and he's like telling jokes and then threatening her and it's very strange

-very strange and pretty wild.
-At one point, the hijackers threatened that if a pilot didn't arrive soon,
+and pretty wild at one point the hijack is threatened that if a pilot didn't arrive soon a passenger

 The lights got dimmer and the cool air stopped circulating.